ninewise/dissertation/umgap/paper.md

 the LCA\* algorithm introduced by UMGAP as a variation on the lowest common ancestor (LCA) algorithm.

-UMGAP uses a finite state transducer [@gallant] as its index structure to lookup the LCA\* consensus taxon for each peptide extracted from a read.
+UMGAP uses a finite state transducer [@gallant;@mihov] as its index structure to lookup the LCA\* consensus taxon for each peptide extracted from a read.
 This index structure supports high-performance and parallel lookups, supports both fixed and variable length peptides, and has a relatively small memory footprint.
 The latter is important, given the large number of peptides extracted from UniProt.
 The index should be